 Gather your people from the ends of the earth

 where the new creation is brought to perfection

 by whom, and with whom, and in whom,

 in the unity of the Holy Spirit,

-all honour and glory are yours, O loving Father,
+honour and glory be yours, almighty Father,

 for ever and ever.